Perfect Pitch Black: Background

 For the band's third studio album, Antenna, the band left Hydra Head Records and signed with major label RCA Records.
 Members later claimed they were disappointed by the experience (despite the album gaining positive reviews) citing too much time and money spent on making the album, and too much control over the music from RCA.
 The band started writing heavier songs that incorporated more of Cave In's earlier sound, but RCA refused to release the album and wanted little to do with the songs the band had been recording.
 RCA Records granted Cave In ownership rights of the songs they had already recorded and dropped the band from the label in September 2004.
 Originally unsure of how to release the album, Cave In later signed back to Hydra Head Records to release Perfect Pitch Black.

 Lyrically, several songs on Perfect Pitch Black vent about the band's frustrations with their major label stint.
 According to guitarist and vocalist Stephen Brodsky, the act of trepanning is to drill a hole in the skull to alleviate stored up pressure in the brain, and the song "Trepanning" lyrically "fully expresses our sentiment at the time of this song-writing period."

+Brodsky has noted that some of the songs feature a "boogie feel", something he attributes to the band listening to ZZ Top's 1976 album Tejas in their tour van, while some of the dueling guitar parts were inspired by the Allman Brothers.

 The songs "Down the Drain" and "Droned" were originally released on Bootleg CD by Cave In during spring 2003, and "Trepanning" was originally released in 2004 on a SXSW Hydra Head sampler (demo version), a Daymare Recordings sampler and a Deathwish Inc. sampler.